Anita-Osas/medical-imaging-annotation-portfoli/README.md

 ## Background & Certifications

+## Why a Registered Nurse?

+Most medical imaging annotators are trained in data labeling workflows, not clinical medicine.
+As a licensed Registered Nurse with 3,500+ hours of supervised clinical training across Internal Medicine, Surgery, Pediatrics, and Obstetrics, I bring something fundamentally different:

+- I can identify Pneumothorax, Pleural Effusion, and Lobar Pneumonia because I have reviewed these findings at the bedside, not because I memorised a label
+- I understand the clinical significance of tracheal deviation, air bronchograms, and meniscus signs and can annotate them with appropriate severity grading
+- I know what an ambiguous or technically poor image looks like clinically, which improves edge case documentation
+- I can distinguish between findings that are annotation-ready and findings that require expert radiologist review, reducing noise in training datasets

+This means my annotations are not just geometrically accurate, they are **clinically informed**.

 - Bachelor of Science in Nursing (BSc)
 - Registered Nurse (RN) – Licensed (Nigeria)
 - Data Analytics Certification